Mission Hills Golf Club: History

 Mission Hills Golf Club was established in 1992 and 1993 saw the opening of its public driving range.
-By February 1994, the People's Government of Shenzhen entered into an agreement with the International Golf Association, announcing that Mission Hills Golf Club would be the host venue for the 1995 World Cup of Golf - the first international golf tournament in China.
+By February 1994, the People's Government of Shenzhen entered into an agreement with the International Golf Association, announcing that Mission Hills Golf Club would be the host venue for the 1995 World Cup of Golf – the first international golf tournament in China.
 That year, an estimated 30,000 fans lined the fairways to see the United States team of Fred Couples and Davis Love III win its fourth consecutive World Cup title by 14 strokes over Australia (Brett Ogle and Robert Allenby).

-Since its inception, Mission Hills Golf Club has hosted over 50 international matches and is regularly visited by dignitaries, royalties, celebrities, world business, and political leaders, and a steady stream of the world's greatest golfers, including Annika Sorenstam, Nick Faldo, Zhang Lianwei, Colin Montgomerie, Retief Goosen and Tiger Woods.
+Since its inception, Mission Hills Golf Club has hosted over 50 international matches and is regularly visited by dignitaries, royals, celebrities, world business, and political leaders, and top golfers, including Annika Sorenstam, Nick Faldo, Zhang Lianwei, Colin Montgomerie, Retief Goosen and Tiger Woods.

-Youth development at Mission Hills: New major grants and scholarships for young Chinese Golf Talents, announced by Chinese 'Mission Hills' and R&A in November 2018.
+Youth development at Mission Hills includes major grants and scholarships for young Chinese Golf Talents, announced by Chinese 'Mission Hills' and R&A in November 2018.

 The vice president of the course is Tenniel Chu.